Arthi-chaud/arthi-chaud.github.io/_tabs/about.md

 I mainly write about [Meelo](https://github.com/Arthi-chaud/Meelo), web development and functional programming.

-I graduated from EPITECH (France) in 2024, and started a PhD in the UK a couple of months later.
+I graduated from EPITECH (France) in 2024, and started a PhD at the University of Kent (Canterbury, UK) a couple of months later.
+I am supervised by [Michael Vollmer](https://recurial.com).
 Currently in my second year, my research focuses on meta-programming, programs' performance and type-safety.
+I mainly work with Haskell and Rust.
 I have experience in low-level, object-oriented and functional programming.
 I am also a web developer (full-stack, including design).

 Currently using macOS, I've been using Linux (Fedora, Manjaro/Arch) for 4 years.